siddharthachaturvedi/coursera_duke_rust/README.md

 ## Connect With Me

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/siddharth/).
 I'm always open to discussing technology, product innovation, and collaboration opportunities.

-## Acknowledgments

-A special thank you to my mentors and peers at Microsoft who have supported and inspired me to pursue this, and for the BITS Pilani Education Plus Program for allowing me access to this specialization.

 ## Licensing